-K-9 Behavior Services' Jeremy Talamantes and Stephanie O'Brien & Momo appear on 'The Doctors' as the authority on dog aggression!
+K-9 Behavior Services' Jeremy Talamantes appears on 'The Doctors' as the authority on dog aggression!

 KCAL9's show 'The Doctors' goes to K-9 Behavior Services as the authority on dog aggression.
 This show aired Thursday, October 28th, at 11am on channel 9 (Los Angeles) regarding what to do if you are confronted by or attacked by an aggressive dog.
-K-9 Behavior Services puts host, Dr. Travis Stork, in a bite suit and has Stephanie O'Brien's Malinois, Momo, attack him from across the stage.
+K-9 Behavior Services puts host, Dr. Travis Stork, in a bite suit and has Malinois, Momo, attack him from across the stage.
 Dog aggression boot camp training is no joke and should be taken seriously.
 We encourage all dog owners that see signs, of even the mildest aggression, to contact us as soon as they can because dog aggression typically escalates.
 The more the aggression escalates, the harder it can be to minimize and manage.

 Dog Training and Dog Aggression Is A Problem In Los Angeles And Surrounding Areas!